 The following day Kennedy canceled the planned US airstrikes, but the ground strike was not called off.
 CIA operatives and 1400 CIA-trained, Cuban exiles infiltrated Cuba to kill Castro, but they were unsuccessful.
 This was known as the Bay of Pigs invasion.
 JFK later had regrets about trusting the CIA with this mission formed by the “Special Group” and believed it to be a disaster.

-In sum these coups show the undeniable evil inherent in governments.
+These coups show the undeniable evil inherent in governments.
 Well-intentioned leaders in government aren’t allowed power because intelligence agencies like the CIA see Presidents who establish programs to feed, educate, and give land to peasants as greater “threats” than vicious psychopathic dictators who torture dissidents in baths of human excrement with cattle prods because they value money above all else.
 They want to maintain American hegemony and the feudalistic hierarchy that dominates the world and keeps the underclass on the bottom of the social pyramid to maintain the wealth of the cronyist ruling classes.
 These coups also demonstrate how much power military and police forces have as in many of these cases they took control over the Parliament and Presidency.
-Truly elections are nothing but shams when the most powerful sector of government can do whatever it likes regardless of how people vote when they don’t like the outcome and borders are defined without the public’s consent.
-This isn’t evidence we need greater “reforms” but rather evidence of the spectacular failure of governments to do nearly anything but repress, oppress, rob, torture, degrade, humiliate, and enslave the world.
-It is evidence that the cult of government and all forms of unwanted authority must end.
+Truly elections are nothing but shams when the most powerful sector of government can do whatever it likes regardless of how people vote when they don’t like the outcome.
+This isn’t evidence we need greater “reforms” but rather evidence of the spectacular failure of governments to do nearly anything but repress, oppress, torture, degrade, humiliate, and enslave the world.

 1 Carl Bernstein.
 “CIA and the Media”.
 Rolling Stone Magazine.
 October 20 1977